JohnLeeBUAA/JohnLeeBUAA.github.io/README.md

 ## My Personal Website

 Hi!
-This is my personal website (in-building) based on /Freelancer/ theme.
+This is my personal website (in-building) based on Freelancer theme.

 ## Freelancer